jillesvangurp/jsonj/README.md

 Introduction
 ============

-JsonJ is a framework for working with json in Java the “proper” way without mappings or model classes.
+JsonJ is a framework for working with json in Java the "proper" way without mappings or model classes.
 This means a json array is represented as a java.util.List, a dictionary is represented as a java.util.Map, etc.

 Just think about it, the whole point of json is a straightforward serialization and deserialization of simple, native data structures consisting of primitives, lists and dictionaries that you will find in a lot of languages other than Java.
 In Java things are slightly more complicated because lists and dictionaries are mere classes rather than native types.
 This means for example that you have to deal with generics; you may want to pick alternate implementations of the Map interface or skip that altogether and instead use a completely different framework.
 For that reason, dealing with json in Java is a lot less straightforward than it would be in for example Ruby, Python, or Javascript.